Calendar of Events – Joplin MO & Surrounding Areas

 Every Friday: Friday Nights Out at Victory, 6-9 pm, 3405 S. Hammons Blvd. $3/person; max of $15/family.
-Show your gym membership card to get half off admission.
+Half off admission with gym membership card.
 Open basketball court, archery tag, pool tables, foosball, bracelet making, Wii, Xbox 360, food available from West Coast Tacos and BBQ.
 Impact Life praise team performs 7-9 pm.
 Call 417.206.6886.

-July 14: Yoga in Nature for Kids!
+August 18: Yoga in Nature for Kids!
 Ages 2+.
-9:30 am, Wildcat Glades, 201 Riviera Dr. Led by a registered yoga teacher from 4-States Yoga studio, this class is designed to incorporate elements of fun, breathing and yoga poses.
-Bring your yoga mat or a towel, and a reusable water bottle.
-All programs are free of charge, but registration is requested.
-To register, please email firstname.lastname@example.org.
-Classes are limited to the first 15 students.
+9:30 am.
+Led by a registered yoga teacher from 4-States Yoga studio, this class is designed to incorporate elements of fun, breathing and yoga poses.
+Bring your yoga mat or a towel and a reusable water bottle.
+Free; registration requested.
+To register, email firstname.lastname@example.org.

 Every Monday: Barton County Senior Center, 9 am-5 pm, 306 W. 11th.
 Cards, dominoes, exercise equipment, a reading library, pool, computer/internet access and Wii.
 Call 417.682.3881.

 August 6: Monett Senior Dance, first Monday of the month, 7-10 pm, Park Casino building. $3 to enter.
 Call 417.235.3285.